 First and foremost, it’s good to note that the first amount of water will contain the highest proportion of pollutants.
 Prolonged dry spells, in particular, help lay the groundwork for organic material and other debris to accumulate.

-A course mesh installed over your roof gutters is therefore your first line of defence against potential pollutants.
+A course mesh installed over roof gutters is the first line of defence against potential pollutants.

 It’s possible for other debris to still find their way in the gutters.
 However, these remaining contaminants can still be eliminated by incorporating other protective elements like first flush diverters.
 More on this below.